dotnet/docs/docs/csharp/language-reference/tokens/interpolated.md

 ## Structure of an interpolated string

 To identify a string literal as an interpolated string, prepend it with the `$` symbol.
 You can't have any white space between the `$` and the `"` that starts a string literal.
+To concantenate multiple interpolated strings, add the `$` special character to each string literal.

 The structure of an item with an interpolation expression is as follows: